 This series is a set of instructional and participatory events to inform on various and necessary key skills in data science.

-We meet virtually via Zoom on the following Wednesdays from 10 am - 11 am (MST)
+We will meet on the following Wednesdays from 10 to 11 a.m.
+(AZ time)

-Feb 3rd - Motivational interviewing by Kerri Rittschof
+Sep.
+15 - Motivational interviewing & Identify the problem cohost by Michael Simeone & Kerri Rittschof

-Mar 10th - Agent base modeling by Joffa Applegate
+Oct.
+20 - Agent-based modeling hosted by Joffa Applegate

 Provides an opportunity to work directly in groups or individually on research projects spanning social science, biology, humanities, policy, computer science and engineering.